KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 .. rst-class:: clear-both

-Markers can only be moved by changing the :guilabel:`Position` in the edit window.
+* Markers can be moved by changing the :guilabel:`Position` in the edit window.
+* Markers can be moved by dragging them in the timeline on the respective clip.
+* Markers with a range can be resized by dragging the left or right edge of the marker in the timeline.

+.. rubric:: In the edit marker window:

-:guilabel:`Comment` text and :guilabel:`Category` can be changed in the edit window.
+* :guilabel:`Comment` text and :guilabel:`Category` can be changed in the edit window.
+* When :guilabel:`Range Marker` is enabled, you can change the :guilabel:`Duration` of the marker in the edit window.